Learn About

 Increase Your Audience

-Businesses are of their Online Audience
+Businesses are Missing a Large Portion of their Online Audience

-Approximately 1 in 5 people in the United States, or 64 million, identifying as individuals with disabilities, according to the American Institutes for Research.
+Approximately 1 in 5 people in the United States, or 64 million, identify as individuals with disabilities, according to the American Institutes for Research.
 If you are not making your web content fully accessible, you are potentially missing out on 20% of your audience.

-Worldwide, businesses are missing out on one approximately billion people who, depending on their abilities, may not be able to buy their product, book a vacation, enjoy their video, navigate their website, read their documents, make reservations, and more.
+Worldwide, businesses are missing out on approximately 1 billion people who, depending on their abilities, may not be able to buy their product, book a vacation, enjoy their video, navigate their website, read their documents, make reservations, and more.

 By making your website accessible and opening your content to this huge percentage of the population, your business is certain to improve.

-Why is Essential to your Business...?
+Why is Website Accessibility Essential to your Business...?

 LEGAL PERSPECTIVE